 Spend the day at Lake Massabesic

 Lake Massabesic, located at the heart of Manchester, is a large, protected watershed that covers over 2,500 acres of land.
 Locals love the endless supply of outdoor activities found here.
-If you’re a water bug, you can go boating, waterskiing, or fishing on the lake.
+If you’re a water bug, you can go boating on the lake.
 If you’re more of a land rover, there are about 50 miles of trails and a loop for you to run, bike, and hike along.
 The sky’s the limit!